rexrainbow/phaser3-rex-notes/docs/docs/gridtable.md

     - `mask.updateMode` : When to update cells mask
         - `0`, or `update` : Apply mask to cell container only when `table.updateTable()` is invoked.
 Default behavior.
         - `1`, or `everyTick` : Apply mask to cell container every tick.
 Use this mode if game objects of cell are moved after `table.updateTable()` and still been masked.
+        - `mask.updateMode` : When to update mask
+            - `0`, or `'update'` : Apply mask only when scrolling.
+Default behavior.
+            - `1`, or '`everyTick'` : Apply mask every tick.
+Use this mode if children game objects of panel are moved after scrolling and still been masked.
+        - `mask.layer` :
+            - `undefined`, `false`, `null` : Disable this feature, default behavior
+            - [Layer game object](layer.md) : Draw children game object of panel on this layer game object, then apply mask on this layer game object.
+        - `false` : No mask
     - `false` : No mask.

 Add grid table from JSON